 Susie participated in Jennifer Jackson’s mature dancers’ project Dancing the Invisible – Late Work with performances at The Ivy Arts Centre Guildford, Roehampton University and GOlive Festival in 2012/13.
 In April 2014 Two old instruments, her collaboration with viola da gamba player Jonathan Rees premiered as part of ‘Visible Music’ with performances in Bristol, Shoreditch, Oxford and St Helen’s.
 She is currently part of the Avid for Ovid group which emerged out of the Oxford University research project Ancient Dance in Modern Dancers.

 Susie has an MA in Dance Studies from University of Surrey and a Certificate of Teaching and Learning in Higher and Professional Education from the Institute of Education.
-From 1996 she worked in partnership with Jennifer Jackson on Ballet Independents’ Group projects including choreographic courses and research, and the BIG Discussion Forum; she currently runs the popular blog Oxford Dance Writers.
-She has recently embarked on a part time PhD at Roehampton University researching the ballet class.
+From 1996 she worked in partnership with Jennifer Jackson on Ballet Independents’ Group projects including choreographic courses and research, and the BIG Discussion Forum; she moderates the popular blog Oxford Dance Writers which has now been running for 10 years.
+She has recently successfully completed a PhD at Roehampton University researching the ballet class.